wbreeze/wind_and_water/_posts/2020-03-29-between-borders.md

 Somehow being in a poor town in Mexico whose source of income has evaporated and economy has collapsed doesn't feel like the best option.
-It's one thing for those that live there; but, maybe a bad idea for a visitor.
+It's one thing for those who live there; but, maybe a bad idea for a visitor.

 ## Caught out